ranieremenezes/easyfermi/README.md

 # Installing

-The recommended way to install fermipy and the fermitools is by using <a href="https://github.com/conda-forge/miniforge">mamba</a>.
+Let's start by using <a href="https://github.com/conda-forge/miniforge">mamba</a> to install fermipy and the fermitools.

 You can also use conda, although it will take longer to solve the requested environment.